Upcoming Admin Column Pro Features

 The way you assign users or roles to a specific column set has been moved to the settings pane, below the column settings.

 If you are new to conditionals here is a short explanation.
-With the help of Column Sets, you can create multiple column views for the same table.
-You can make such a column view available to a specific user or role.
-Other users or roles won’t be able to see this column set.
+With the help of Table Views, you can create multiple views for the your list tables.
+You can make such a view available to a specific user or role.
+Other users or roles won’t be able to see this view.
 This comes in handy when you have users assigned to different tasks when doing content management.

 When will it be released?
 We are aiming for the beginning of February.